click on above for the document pdf to open in new tab

 With Privacy Issues

-If you believe that your privacy rights have been infringed, you need to complain in writing to the GP or practice that you are concerned about and try to resolve your dispute directly.
+If you believe that your privacy rights have been infringed, you need to complain in writing to the GP that you are concerned about and try to resolve your dispute directly.
 You will need to give them a reasonable time (usually 30days) to respond to your complaint.

 If you are not satisfied with the way they deal with your complaint, or if they do not respond, then you can complain to the Office of the Federal Privacy Commissioner.